devtheorem/cropt/README.md

 # Cropt - lightweight JavaScript image cropper

 Originally based on [Foliotek/Croppie](https://github.com/Foliotek/Croppie), but rewritten as a modern ES module with a simpler API, higher quality image scaling, and numerous other improvements.
-Brought Croppie Resize handles to life by [Filipe Laborde](https://github.com/mindflowgo/).

 ## Installation